 Regal Beloit, RBC.
 Energy efficient motors, in commercial, industrial, homes etc.

 Woodward, WWD.
 Energy controllers, optimization, industrial turbines in generation.

 *Luxfer Holdings PLC, LXFR.
-Advanced materials: reduced emissions, gaseous storage.
+Advanced material, reduced emissions, gaseous storage.

 Tata Motors, TTM.
 Smaller & ‘nano’ vehicles, India-based with worldwide sales.